How to Facilitate More Sustainable Design Workshops

 Also, digital whiteboards are not for every team.
-Mightybytes UX Designer Emily Anderson noted that her previous employer, an educational publisher, often struggled with the digital whiteboard solution they implemented due to usability issues.
+One of our UX Designers noted that her previous employer, an educational publisher, often struggled with the digital whiteboard solution they implemented due to usability issues.
 When bad software gets in the way of team productivity, everyone loses.

-Realtime Board is a software-only whiteboard collaboration solution that includes features for UX research and design, product roadmapping, brainstorming, and so on.
-Like Jamboard, RealtimeBoard also integrates with many popular applications, including Slack, Jira, Trello, Google Drive, InVision, Sketch, PowerPoint, and others.
+Miro and Mural are software-only whiteboard collaboration solutions that include features for UX research and design, product roadmapping, brainstorming, and so on.
+Like Jamboard, they also integrate with many popular applications, including Slack, Jira, Trello, Google Drive, InVision, Sketch, PowerPoint, and others.

-There are other software-only whiteboard-style collaboration tools available as well.
-Many offer free trials so you can try them out before deciding whether or not the features they offer will fit your specific needs.
+These software-only whiteboard-style collaboration tools offer free trials so you can try them out before deciding whether or not the features they offer will fit your specific needs.

 Finally, while this isn’t directly related to managing workshop waste, when devising sustainable strategies it is important to give people equal consideration alongside planet.
 Sustainable design workshops should also be as inclusive as possible.
 Will you have people with certain disabilities in your workshop?
 How about people from other cultures?
 Take these things into consideration ahead of time and plan accordingly.

 At the 2017 B Corp Champions Retreat in Toronto, a set of ground rules were posted in every room and in the overall program.
 These set expectations for both facilitators and session attendees: